-During 2013 a study of Kazakhstan and Angola was carried out based on information available on international databases (World Health Organization, Amnesty International, Transparency International, Doing business, Human Rights Watch, etc.).
-During 2014 Kazakhstan was designated a pilot country and work on specific process objectives commenced.
+During 2015, a report based on information available on international databases (World Health Organization, Amnesty International, Transparency International, Doing business, Human Rights Watch, etc.) in screened countries was carried out.

 II SUSTAINABILITY MANAGEMENT APPROACH

 SUSTAINABILITY MANAGEMENT STRUCTURE

 The structure implemented in 2013 remains unchanged as it has proven to be efficient, thanks to the involvement of the Sustainability Project focal points in the development of the project and monitoring of the indicators.